microsoft/pxt-microbit/docs/courses/ucp-science/soil-moisture/setup-procedure.md

 ## Setup

 1. Plan and design the experiments.
 2. Plan and design data collection documents.
-Here's a sample [data collection sheet](https://drive.google.com/open?id=1FD-aW1TOFSn6oGgd3N-QoP-EM2WXOiOBI2aDho1kGZE).
 3. Program the @boardname@s.
 4. Experiment with different data collection scenarios.
 5. Add enhancements to the program and project.